-1.2 Variation of Service.
+- 1.2 Payment terms are 30 days from the submission of the Provider's invoice which cannot be submitted before the Service is completed. - 1.3 Variation of Service.
 In the event that any of the Services or part of the Services are no longer needed during the Contract Period, or additional Services are required for whatever reason, the Parties will, in accordance with Clause 9 of Service Level Agreement, discuss the effect this has on the Commissioner's organisation and agree an amendment to the Service fee which will not necessarily be on a pro-rata basis.